b-m-f/WirtBot/Website/content/documentation/setup.md

       - ./data:/v
 ```

-Copy this configuration into a file on the machine and run `docker-compose up -d`.
+Copy this configuration into a file on the machine, update the "ALLOWED_ORIGIN" variable and run `docker-compose up -d`.
 Docker will now take care of downloading the WirtBot and CoreDNS containers and wiring them up.

 You can check the progress with `docker logs -f WirtBot`.